mauwii/azure-pipelines-with-github-repo/docs/workflow/2-azure-pipelines.md

 ### cleanup_automation.yml

+??? warning "Necessary to use this Pipeline is a Service Principal with permission to delete Resources and Resource Locks"

+    Besides a Service Connection in DevOps, add Secret Variables to the Pipeline for:

+    * ApplicationId
+    * ClientSecret
+    * SpTenantId

 This Pipeline will delete Resources in Subscriptions of the used Service Principal automatically.
 It differs between Resources which where available before and after a initial Date, which will have a defined range of days from creation before they will be deleted.
 While date is not reach, it will set a Tag on the Resource with the deletion date (which is just used for information).
 After the Resource has reached the defined age it will be deleted.

-Necessary to use this Pipeline is a Service Principal with permission to delete Resources and Resource Locks.

 ??? quote "azure-pipelines/cleanup_automation.yml"